 Start Events

-Start Events indicate where a process starts.
+Start Events define where a Process begins.

-• It doesn’t have any incoming Sequence Flows.
+• It has no incoming Sequence Flows.

 • It has at least one outgoing Sequence Flow.

-• It doesn’t have any outgoing Message Flows.
+• It has no outgoing Message Flows.

 Start Events appear as circles with a thin edge.
 The marker changes according to the type of Start Event.